andlo/mycroft-skills-list-gitbook/skills/krunner-search-skill.AIIX.md

 ---
-description: 'Krunner enables users to search their local desktop for files, images, recent documents, bookmarks a'
+description: Krunner enables users to search their local desktop for files, images, recent documents, bookmarks a
 ---

 ### _krunner-search-skill.AIIX_